sergey-arkhipov/lazyvim_rails/README.md

 - ruby language
 - neotest

-### Replace

-- echasnovski/mini.surround" --> nvim-surround

-### Additions
+### Additionals

-- colorschemas
-  - ellisonleao/gruvbox.nvim
-  - rebelot/kanagawa.nvim
-  - sainnhe/sonokai
-- neotest-rspec
-- vim-test/vim-test
-- simrat39/symbols-outline.nvim
-- akinsho/toggleterm.nvim
-- vim-test/vim-test
-- junegunn/vim-easy-align
+- ERB - lint and format files
+- Spec - run suite or selected test for debug
+- Cucumber - run suite or selected test for debug
+- Reek -check smell code
+- LSP for ruby, definition, gems
+- Markdown - linter and formatter with config